 You may also notice that there are a lot of odd flight times into Santorini, like 3am.
 As someone who selected that option, the upside is that getting through the airport is easy peasy.
 It’s totally empty and contrary to what you read on the internet you can find a taxi or get a rental car at that time.
 I just recommend you make sure your hotel accepts “middle of the night” check-ins.
 That said, arriving at 3am is not something I intend to do again.

-Top Mistakes to Avoid in Your Santorini Itinerary
+Top Mistakes to Avoid on Your 3 Day Santorini Itinerary

 - Thinking you can use a taxi to get everywhere.
 If you can, add a rental car to your itinerary because taxis are very limited in Santorini and you’ll spend a lot of your 3 days waiting.
 You can also use a bus or a tour for transportation.